Krishneswara Rao: Career

 He started as an artist during his school days.
 His first play was Vapas.
 Later he made a mark of himself in theater.
 He also lost opportunities working for films because of his dedication to theater.
 After watching his play Roju Chastunna Manishi (The man who is dying daily), film actor M. Prabhakar Reddy invited him to write dialogues for a film Prachanda Bharatam.
 Later he worked for films like Ankuram, Bhadrachalam, Sri Ramulayya, Jayam Manadera.

 He is a good friend of actor Jeeva.
 When Jeeva was acting in Avunu Valliddaru Ista Paddaru!, he met director of that film Vamsy who promised him a role in his next picture.
-Later he got a role in Vamsy's Gopi Gopika Godavari.
+Later he got a role in Vamsy's Konchem Touchlo Vunte Cheputanu.

 He got a brake as a good character artist for his role as a beggar in Chandamama Kathalu.
 When he was playing that character in several locations, some people really thought him to be a beggar.
 He got good appreciation from Krishna and Vijaya Nirmala.